New Study Cites Reasons For Increases In Social Security Disability Claim Numbers

 $

-An article from the LA Times states there were roughly 250,000 new claims for Social Security Disability benefits in 1970.
-By 2008 though, the number had spiked to more than 900,000 new claims per year.
-While many believe the reason for the increase is fraudulent claims and a lazy workforce, studies have shown that an aging workforce was to blame.
+An article from the LA Times states that roughly 250,000 new claims for Social Security Disability benefits were made in 1970.
+By 2008, though, the number had spiked to more than 900,000 new claims yearly.
+While many believe the increase is due to fraudulent claims and a lazy workforce, studies have shown that an aging workforce is to blame.

-Researchers claim that in 1970, many of the individuals in the generation known as baby boomers were not working.
-By 2008 though, these individuals had worked in the system several decades and were beginning to reach an age where disabling injuries occur more frequently.
-This accounted for almost 90 percent of the increase in Social Security Disability Claims that were recorded over the past several decades.
+Researchers claim that in 1970, many individuals in the generation known as baby boomers were not working.
+By 2008, though, these individuals had worked in the system for several decades and were beginning to reach an age where disabling injuries occur more frequently.
+This accounted for almost 90 percent of the increase in Social Security Disability Claims recorded over the past several decades.

-The increase in claims has created a backlog of unprocessed cases though, which leaves many who are in need of assistance waiting long periods of time for their claim to be approved.
+The increase in claims has created a backlog of unprocessed cases, which leaves many who need assistance waiting long periods for their claim to be approved.
 That’s why the attorneys with Newlin Disability suggest discussing your case with an attorney if you are considering applying for such benefits.

 Free Case Evaluation